The following workaround will allow ParseHub to solve the two-step verification that certain websites require in order to log in.

 6. An Input command will be automatically created for you when you Select the code input field.
 From the Input command's settings, choose "expression" from the dropdown menu, and then enter the word "code" into the text box.
 This refers to "code" command on the scrape code template, which will scrape the verification code from the Google Sheet.

 7. Switch to Browse mode and type in the code that was sent to you via email/text.
 Use Select/Click commands to click on the button.
-You should add the Select command by clicking on the + sign next to "Select page".
+You will then add the "Select" command from "Select" page to the element that verifies or submits your code and a click by clicking on the + sign next to "Select" and adding a click command.
 This click will be going to the login landing page, so be sure to create a new template with this click.

 You can now continue to build your project as normal using our other tutorials.
 For example, if you scraping an eCommerce website like Amazon, you may find our Example Tutorial for building your first project helpful.